Travel Stories & Cats!

 The Prickly Pear Margaritas were the perfect blend of spicy and sweet & a good complement to the nachos.
 And our experience at Treylor Park was made all the better by “National Lampoon’s Christmas Vacation” on the TV above the bar!

-Our second event of the Savannah Food & Wine Festival was the Secret Savannah Speakeasy at the Georgia State Railroad Museum.
+My second event of the Savannah Food & Wine Festival was the Secret Savannah Speakeasy at the Georgia State Railroad Museum.
 The 1920’s themed event featured a cocktail contest, lots of food, and live music.
-We also had a lot of fun in the photo booth.
+I had a lot of fun in the photo booth.
 My favorite cocktail, made with Aperol, won the contest!
 We only got to attend a total of 3 events this year, but of those, if I had to pick a favorite event, this would be it.

-Before heading back home, we got to enjoy one more morning & early afternoon in Savannah.
-We started the day with brunch at Fox & Fig Plant Based Cafe.
-Chris enjoyed the Fox Burger, and I had the Gunslinger Pancakes.
-Cold brew coffee & lattes topped off the meal quite well.
+Before heading back home, I got to enjoy one more morning & early afternoon in Savannah.
+I started the day with brunch at Fox & Fig Plant Based Cafe.
+I had the Gunslinger Pancakes & a delicious latte to top off the meal.
 The food was amazing, and the beautiful view added to the overall experience.
 They only have a few tables outside, but if you can snag one, do it!

-Our last activity before heading home was our last Savannah Food & Wine Festival Event – the Big Green Egg Master Class.
+My last activity before heading home was my last Savannah Food & Wine Festival Event – the Big Green Egg Master Class.

-We headed to the Peregrin rooftop bar on top of the Perry Lane Hotel for a class on how to make El Pastor Tacos on the Big Green Egg.
-We were also treated to a demonstration on how to make a rum cocktail.
+I headed to the Peregrin rooftop bar on top of the Perry Lane Hotel for a class on how to make El Pastor Tacos on the Big Green Egg.
+I was also treated to a demonstration on how to make a rum cocktail.

 The Executive Chef and Head Bartender from Edmund’s Oast in Charleston, SC – Bob Cook & Jayce McConnell – treated us to the lessons and lunch.
 These guys were a lot of fun, and the food and cocktails were top notch.

-Unfortunately, the end of the class meant it was time to stretch our legs for a few minutes and get in the car to head back to Atlanta.
+Unfortunately, the end of the class meant it was time to stretch my legs for a few minutes and get in the car to head back to Atlanta.

 Overall, the trip to Savannah was a lot of fun.
 We were able to fit in a lot of different activities in a long weekend, and having friends along for most of the trip made the entire experience even better.
 Writing this, I am already craving another Treylor Park margarita & a lazy afternoon browsing the E. Shaver Bookstore in the company of cats.